 One way is to look for the stars of the Sickle.

 Another way is to use the bowl of the Big Dipper to find your way to Regulus, as shown on the chart below.

 Regulus is a Royal Star

 Four to five thousand years ago, the Royal Stars defined the approximate positions of equinoxes and solstices in the sky.
 Regulus reigned as the summer solstice star, Antares as the autumn equinox star, Fomalhaut as the winter solstice star, and Aldebaran as the spring equinox star.
 Regulus is often portrayed as the most significant Royal Star, possibly because it symbolized the height and glory of the summer solstice sun.
-Although the Royal Stars as seasonal signposts change over the long coarse of time, they still mark the four quadrants of the heavens.
+Although the Royal Stars as seasonal signposts change over the long course of time, they still mark the four quadrants of the heavens.

-Four years ago, in 2012, Regulus reached a place on the Zodiac where it was precisely 150o east of the March equinox point (and 30o west of the September equinox point).
-Before that juncture, Regulus and the March equinox point were a little less than 150o apart, and Regulus and the September equinox point were a little more than 30 degrees apart.
+In 2012, Regulus reached a place on the zodiac where it was precisely 150 degrees east of the March equinox point (and 30 degrees west of the September equinox point).
+Before that juncture, Regulus and the March equinox point were a little less than 150 degrees apart, and Regulus and the September equinox point were a little more than 30 degrees apart.